Updated for 2023

 Erdinger’s non-alcoholic Weissbier might not be your next go-to pre-workout drink, but it boasts some healthy qualities, such as its isotonic properties (we had to look it up, too) and an infusion of vitamin B9.

-Making your Dry January free and easy, Karbach’s non-alcoholic IPA is an open invitation to good times.
-This brew is made for IPA lovers observing their annual abstention, or really anyone who enjoys a smooth, balanced IPA on their lunch break.
+Making your Dry January free and easy, Karbach’s non-alcoholic Belgian-Style White and their NA IPA are both an open invitation to good times.
+These brews are made for beer lovers observing their annual abstention, or really anyone who enjoys a smooth, balanced bevvy on their lunch break.

 Even Lagunitas are astounded that they developed a non-alcoholic IPA that’s quite this good, although it may have something to do with the high-quality Yakima Valley hops that they also use in their regular IPA.